cgalaz01/aladdin_cmr_la/README.md

 This repository is the source code for Aladdin.
 Details on the workflow can be found here: https://arxiv.org/abs/2312.09387

-Source code can be found in the subdirectory: https://github.com/cgalaz01/aladdin_cmr_la/tree/main/src Supplementary figures if the paper can be found in the subdirectory: https://github.com/cgalaz01/aladdin_cmr_la/tree/main/supplements
+Source code and file descriptions can be found in the subdirectory: https://github.com/cgalaz01/aladdin_cmr_la/tree/main/src Supplementary figures of the paper can be found in the subdirectory: https://github.com/cgalaz01/aladdin_cmr_la/tree/main/supplements

 ![workflow](supplements/la_workflow.jpg "Workflow overview of Aladdin")